kanchan999/RPS-I_Code/README.md

 - Install Dependencies: Python 3.7+, NumPy, Matplotlib (for plotting convergence curves)
 - Clone or Download the repository.
-- Navigate to the repository folder, then run either problem’s script (e.g. for the spring design):
+- Navigate to the repository folder, then run either problem’s script (e.g. for the spring design)

 # RPS-I Overview